Racheltmz/NTU-SC1015-Data-Science-Mini-Project/README.md

 ![image](https://github.com/Racheltmz/NTU-SC1015-Data-Science-Mini-Project/assets/161046482/42b57f6d-a17e-4ece-83cd-ebbc93485e5b)

 The CNN model, on the other hand, was more accurate (Baseline Model: 61.07%, Improved Model: 78.33%).
-The baseline model had overfitting, and we attempted to improve this issue through hyper-parameter tuning with a higher number of epochs, convolutional layers, and batch normalisation for greater accuracy.
+The baseline model had overfitting, and we attempted to improve this issue through hyper-parameter tuning with a higher number of epochs, convolutional/max pooling layers, and batch normalisation for greater accuracy.
 This resulted in approximately 30% improvement in classification accuracy.

 ![image](https://github.com/Racheltmz/NTU-SC1015-Data-Science-Mini-Project/assets/161046482/c100932c-72a4-4b26-9527-fbecaa3c7f68)